 Tweet: Brand ambassadors turn their passion and excitement into action. @HRCloud

 Whether posting reviews on Glassdoor, snapping pictures via Instagram, or sharing jobs and updates on Twitter, employees can assist you in disseminating your message to a wide audience.
-According to the Pew Research Center, 52% of online adults use multiple social media sites and most adults have hundreds of contacts across various platforms.
-As just one example, think how you can tap into your employees’ networks to drive referrals when you allow them to share content about their work experience.
+According to the Pew Research Center, 52% of online adults use multiple social media sites, and most adults have hundreds of contacts across various platforms.
+As just one example, think about how you can tap into your employees' networks to drive referrals when you allow them to share content about their work experience.
+This leverages the social media influence of your employees to boost brand visibility and social media engagement.

 How to Turn Employees into Brand Ambassadors

-In order to have employees who serve as advocates for your company you need to ensure they feel connected to the organization’s mission, vision and values.
+In order to have employees who serve as advocates for your company, you need to ensure they feel connected to the organization’s mission, vision, and brand values.
 This begins with a strong onboarding experience and continues throughout their tenure as a member of your team.
+Employee participation is crucial for successful brand advocacy.

-In order to empower your brand ambassadors you must have a social media policy that’s positive and inclusive.
-Rather than focusing on what could go wrong, you want to think about the benefits to be gained when your employees are knowledgeable, comfortable, and encouraged to share online.
-Provide social media training on various channels (Facebook, Twitter, Instagram) and ensure your employees have content to share.
+To empower your employee brand ambassadors, you must have social media guidelines that’s positive and inclusive.
+These brand guidelines should focus on what could go right, rather than what could go wrong.
+You want to think about the benefits to be gained when your employees are knowledgeable, comfortable, and encouraged to share online.
+Provide social media training on various channels (Facebook, Twitter, Instagram) and ensure your employees have employee advocacy content to share.
 Create specific hashtags for employees to use (#LifeatKohls is a great example) and encourage them to use it across all platforms.
+This forms a key part of your overall social media strategy.

 Tweet: Empower brand ambassadors with a social media policy that’s inclusive @HRCloud

-Honesty and authenticity are important so make sure your brand champions also understand their personal brands.
-Every employee has individual traits that make them unique and exceptional and, when allowed to speak with a ‘personal’ voice, can imbue the story of your company with realness and humanity.
-Allowing your employees to share what inspires them and makes their employment experience exceptional not only solidifies their own engagement but can also boost your talent attraction activities.
+Honesty and authenticity are important, so make sure your brand champions also understand their personal brands.
+Every employee advocate has individual traits that make them unique and exceptional, and when allowed to speak with a ‘personal’ voice, they can imbue the story of your company with realness and humanity.
+Allowing your employees to share what inspires them and makes their employment experience exceptional not only solidifies their own engagement but can also boost your talent attraction activities and enhance brand loyalty.

-If you have employees who are connected, committed, and engaged then you already have brand ambassadors.
-When you provide support, care, and encouragement you can unleash their power.
+If you have employees who are connected, committed, and engaged, then you already have social media ambassadors.
+When you provide support, care, and encouragement, you can unleash their power to enhance your brand reputation and social media presence.

 Keep Reading